drhuangliwei/DAN-SNR/README.md

 # Citation
 If you use DAN-SNR in your research, please cite our paper:

-iwei Huang, Yutao Ma, Yanbo Liu, and Keqing He.
+Liwei Huang, Yutao Ma, Yanbo Liu, and Keqing He.
 DAN-SNR: A Deep Attentive Network for Social-Aware Next Point-of-Interest Recommendation. arXiv.org, arXiv: 2004.12161 (2020).